khronokernel/What-s-new-in-macOS-Catalina/README.md

 **Sidecar**

-This is probably the feature users are most excited for, what Sidecar allows us to do now is run a supported iPad running iPadOS 13 to be used as a secondary display to either your mac or hackintosh with minimal latency compared to [duet](http://www.duetdisplay.com/?gclid=CjwKCAjwx_boBRA9EiwA4kIELkwxgPYZMk-z68nN1hh0wWuJC2nkk7SREpKdYkMyTEhFskFcwZRscxoCofUQAvD_BwE) and [Astropad](https://astropad.com) with full Apple Pencil Passthrough.
+This is probably the feature users are most excited for, what Sidecar allows us to do now is run a supported iPad running iPadOS 13 to be used as a secondary display to either your Mac or Hackintosh with minimal latency compared to [duet](http://www.duetdisplay.com/?gclid=CjwKCAjwx_boBRA9EiwA4kIELkwxgPYZMk-z68nN1hh0wWuJC2nkk7SREpKdYkMyTEhFskFcwZRscxoCofUQAvD_BwE) and [Astropad](https://astropad.com) with full Apple Pencil Passthrough.

 > But what's the catch?

-Well the catch with this is that there are a few requirements to run Sidecar officially:
+Well, the catch with this is that there are a few requirements to run Sidecar officially:

 * Skylake or newer CPU which supports h.265/HEVC encoding
-* An iPad with a A8X CPU
+* An iPad with an A8X CPU
 * A compatible Wireless card or Lighting cable(Sidecar can operate both wirelessly and wired)
 * A SMBIOS supporting Sidecar

-While it is possible to get around the SMBIOS limitation, it can be quite unstable for some users so we advise against modify the Sidecar framework unless you absoultely know what you're doing
+While it is possible to get around the SMBIOS limitation, it can be quite unstable for some users so we advise against modify the Sidecar framework unless you know what you're doing

 Bypass the SMBIOS retriction: